 Reites lists the numerous benefits of conducting virtual clinical trials.
 Not only does the study benefit from better data collection, it also experiences faster timelines, better safety reviews and new endpoints and measures.

-These statistics, Rose argues, are clear reasons for making participating in trials as simple as possible for patients — chiefly through virtual trials.
+These statistics are clear reasons for making participating in trials as simple as possible for patients — chiefly through virtual trials.

 The technology underpinning virtual trials also makes the job simpler for researchers.
 With notifications, scheduling and reporting functions, researchers are freed from performing tedious administrative duties.